Flood myth: Mythologies

+The Hopi, southwestern United States, have a tradition of a flood that nearly reached the tops of the mountains, and other Puebloans have similar legends.

 Historicity

 Floods in the wake of the Last Glacial Period (c.
 115,000 – c.
 11,700 years ago) are speculated to have inspired myths that survive to this day.
 Plato's allegory of Atlantis is set over 9,000 years before his time, leading some scholars to suggest that a Stone Age society which lived close to the Mediterranean Sea could have been wiped out by the rising sea level, an event which could have served as the basis for the story.

-Archaeologist Bruce Masse stated that some of the narratives of a Great Flood discovered in many cultures around the world may be linked to an oceanic asteroid impact that occurred between Africa and Antarctica, around the time of a solar eclipse, that caused a tsunami.
-His hypothesis suggests that a meteor or comet crashed into the Indian Ocean around 3000–2800 BCE on May 10, which created the 18 mi undersea Burckle Crater and Fenambosy Chevron, and generated a giant tsunami that flooded coastal lands.
+Archaeologist Bruce Masse stated that some of the narratives of a great flood discovered in many cultures around the world may be linked to an oceanic asteroid impact that occurred between Africa and Antarctica, around the time of a solar eclipse, that caused a tsunami.
+Among the 175 myths he analyzed were a Hindu myth speaking of an alignment of the five planets at the time, and a Chinese story linking the flood to the end of the reign of Empress Nu Wa.
+Fourteen flood myths refer to a full solar eclipse.
+According to Masse these indications point to the date May 10, 2807 BC.
+His hypothesis suggests that a meteor or comet crashed into the Indian Ocean around 3000–2800 BCE, and created the 18 mi undersea Burckle Crater and Fenambosy Chevron, and generated a giant tsunami that flooded coastal lands.

 Mesopotamia

 Mesopotamia, like other early sites of riverine civilisation, was flood-prone; and for those experiencing valley-wide inundations, flooding could destroy the whole of their known world.
-According to the excavation report of the 1930s excavation at Shuruppak (modern Tell Fara, Iraq), the Jemdet Nasr and Early Dynastic layers at the site were separated by a layer of sand and silt that was interpreted as a flood layer.
-However, more recently it has been suggested that the nature of this deposit is more like that being created by river avulsion, a process that was very common in the Tigris–Euphrates river system.
+According to the excavation report of the 1930s excavation at Shuruppak (modern Tell Fara, Iraq), the Jemdet Nasr and Early Dynastic layers at the site were separated by a 60-cm yellow layer of alluvial sand and clay, indicating a flood, like that created by river avulsion, a process common in the Tigris–Euphrates river system.
 Similar layers have been recorded at other sites as well, all dating to different periods, which would be consistent with the nature of river avulsions.

+Shuruppak in Mesopotamian legend was the city of Uta-napishtim, the king who built a boat to survive the coming flood.
+The alluvial layer dates from around 2900 BC.

 The geography of the Mesopotamian area changed considerably with the filling of the Persian Gulf after sea waters rose following the last glacial period.
 Global sea levels were about 120 m lower around 18,000 BP and rose until 8,000 BP when they reached current levels, which are now an average 40 m above the floor of the Gulf, which was a huge (800 x 200 km) low-lying and fertile region in Mesopotamia, in which human habitation is thought to have been strong around the Gulf Oasis for 100,000 years.
 A sudden increase in settlements above the present-day water level is recorded at around 7,500 BP.